Xintong1122/SW/README.md

 # Campus Intelligent Web3 Ecosystem - Exploring Motivation Gaps and Web3 Incentives in Learning Communities
-Duke Kunshan University Signature Work 2025
+*Duke Kunshan University Signature Work 2025*

-## Abstract

 ## Background
 Motivation is a cornerstone of successful learning, yet many traditional online learning communities struggle to sustain learner engagement.
 Platforms like Study Together, one of the largest study and productivity communities on Discord, highlight this challenge.
 Through its #motivation channel, users share their learning experiences, challenges, and strategies, revealing gaps in motivation and the need for more effective incentive mechanisms.